onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 once you find/understand it you'll never think about anything else more than about this thing

+The more compelling and refined the story becomes - the sooner will the system reach a billion people

+I’ve been sitting on
+I don’t want to try
+I want to succeed
+Those who tell the stories rule the world Theoretically optimal solution - no other design can get even close to the optimal set of technical tradeoffs in my architecture

+Nervous system

+Differentiation and specialization coupled with alignment and integration

+Put your favourite pictures in the video

+This is the real situational assessment

+Aggregation

+We haven’t scratched the surface of the potential of enculturation

 a new game the likes of which we could have never even conceived